Freestanding Greenhouses for All Plants

 Edible and Ornamental Plants

-Generally speaking, any plant that needs warmth, moisture, and humidity will survive in a greenhouse providing there is room for it.
+Any plant that needs warmth, moisture, and humidity will survive in a greenhouse providing there is room for it.
 For example, tomatoes can grow in greenhouses.
-Growing many of these plants might lead to them needing to be moved to the outside vegetable garden, however, or you may find yourself drowning in an ocean of vegetation when they surpass available space.
+Move outside plants to the vegetable or flower garden.
+These plants need space.
+Moving them will eliminate drowning in a sea of vegetation and short changing their production.

 A tall ornamental plant, such as palm trees, will outgrow the height of the home greenhouse and puncture the roof.

-- Stage 2: Small plant seedlings are transferred to a cold frame for continued growth.
+- Transfer seedlings to a cold frame for continued growth.

-- Stage 3: Larger plants are transferred to flower or vegetable gardens for direct contact with nature.
+- Move larger plants to flower or vegetable gardens for direct contact with nature.